 A generation known for its immense size, the power Baby Boomers wield across all facets of society is unmeasurable.
 This is especially true in the case of politics.
 The fate of an election can rest upon the voting power this generation possesses.
-It is important to note, however, that Baby Boomers care a lot about the broader issues in their communities, and their determination to do something about it is what mainly drives this group to go out in full-force to the voting booths every election.
-How do they wield this power, though?
+It is important to note, however, that Baby Boomers care a lot about the broader issues in their communities, and their determination to do something about it is what mainly drives the power of the senior vote to booths every election season.
+How do they wield this voting power though?

 Being able to influence the outcome of an election seems simple on paper, but behind the scenes, it actually requires an insurmountable amount of effort.
 Part of the reason why Baby Boomers are so successful in this aspect is based on how they rally behind core issues and stir up civic participation.

 As civic participation has gone up among senior citizens, so has their ways of becoming involved in the political arena.
 For instance, in a study conducted by Serrat, Scharf, Villar, and Gomez (2020), civic participation is broken down into different types of social and political participation.

 For example, social participation will be labeled under individual and collective forms, in which the subsequent political participation can differ between voting and production of political content, or active participation in organizations, political campaigns, and protests.
 All of these activities combined reinforce the social and political outreach that senior citizens can have.

 Motivating Factors Which Influence the Power of the Senior Vote

 Behind this arduous effort is an underlying motivation for many seniors to vote en masse.
 But what, exactly, motivates seniors to do so (and in such large numbers)?
 For instance, according to studies conducted by Proulx, Curl, and Emmer (2018) and Carr, Kail, Matz-Costa, and Shavit (2018), civic participation or engagement is correlated to higher cognitive function and the desire to counteract the effects of loneliness at older ages.